 The justice system at large is failing rural Canadians, by allowing distractions to get in the way of justice.
 Instead of detaining and punishing those responsible for committing these crimes, judges merely give them a slap on the wrist.
 I reminded my constituents that my office held a rural crime roundtable last year in order to assess and address the issue, as well as raise awareness.
 I also assured them that a Conservative Government would be tough on crime and ensure that criminals would receive punishments that fit the crime.

 High taxes were another major concern for most constituents we encountered.
 The money left on their paycheques now is significantly less than it was during our Conservative government.
 Many recounted their struggles to make ends meet, despite the long hours of work they endure.
-I reassured them that upon a Conservative electoral victory, we will lower taxes so that Canadians are left with more of their hard earned money in their pockets.

 On the Trudeau/Singh carbon tax, the majority of constituents we spoke to were strongly opposed to it.
 They urged me to continue to fight against the carbon tax, and I reassured them that the Conservative Opposition is doing everything it can to keep the carbon tax a Liberal fantasy.